kamsalisbury/kamsalisbury/README.md

 * My not so recent certifications are: Novell Netware 4/5 CNA, Microsoft Windows Server/Exchange MCSE, Cisco Telepresence Administrator SVS2

 #### Social Media & Blogging
-I am not on social media or blogging platforms other than LinkedIn.
-If you find a Kam on some other social media or blogging platform, they are not this Kam.
+I am not on social media or blogging platforms.
+If you find a Kam on social media or blogging platforms, they are not this Kam.
 [My research is ORCID identified](https://orcid.org/0000-0002-3453-9587).

 #### Github Stats